bobishgr8/Research_Project/README.md

 ## Task 1

 For this task, I needed to model an image in a math opperable and computer understandable object.
-Therefore the bluk of the code here is to change the imgaes into matrixes.
+Therefore the bulk of the code here is to change the images into matrixes.

 ## Task 2